opalsecurity/opal-go/docs/UsersApi.md

 func main() {
     userId := TODO // string | The user ID of the user. (optional) email := "johndoe@domain.org" // string | The email of the user.
-If both user ID and email provided, user ID will take precedence.
+If both user ID and email are provided, user ID will take precedence.
 If neither are provided, an error will occur. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)